Spiramater lutra (Guenée, 1852)

 Otter Spiramater Moth

-Spiramater lutra is a moderate to large (FW length 17 - 21 mm) blackish moth colorful rusty, yellow, and blue-gray patches and filling of spots that flies in forests throughout the Northwest during early summer.
+Spiramater lutra is a moderate to large (FW length 17 - 21 mm), blackish moth that flies in forests throughout the Northwest during early summer.
+It has colorful, rusty yellow and blue-gray patches and a filling of spots on the forewing.
 The forewing often has a slight concave notch along the posterior aspect of the outer margin.
-The ground color is blackish gray with gray mottling most evident along the costa and in the subterminal area.
+The ground color is blackish-gray with gray mottling most evident along the costa and in the subterminal area.
 The basal wing is rusty brown posterior to the cell, and similar color is often present at the medial border of the subterminal line.
 Patches of light blue-gray are present in the subterminal area, largest and most consistent at the anal angle, and in the apical terminal area.
 The basal and antemedial lines are black, barely evident against the dark adjacent wing.
-The postmedial line is black, moderately toothed, most evident where it abuts the light posterior subterminal area.
-The subterminal line is light yellow to white, powdery and irregular but usually evident across the wing.
+The postmedial line is black and moderately toothed, most evident where it abuts the light posterior subterminal area.
+The subterminal line is light yellow to white, powdery and irregular, but usually evident across the wing.
 The terminal line is black spots, barely visible.
 The fringe is dark gray.
 The orbicular and reniform spots are outlined in black but are mostly evident as the lighter filling.
 The round orbicular spot is filled with light gray peripherally and an ocellus of the darker ground color.
 The reniform spot is moderately large, ovoid or slightly mesially constricted, white peripherally, often tinted with rust and yellow, and gray centrally.
-The claviform spot is black, barely visible.
-The hindwing is gray with a brassy sheen, with slightly darker discal spot, postmedial line, and margin.
+The claviform spot is black and barely visible.
+The hindwing is gray with a brassy sheen and has a slightly darker discal spot, postmedial line, and margin.
 A thin dark terminal line is present at the base of the slightly yellow to pink-tinted whitish fringe.
 The head and thorax are dark gray to black.
 The eyes are covered with fine hairs.
 The male antenna is weakly biserrate.

 This species is similar in size and general pattern to several other species in our region and is commonly misidentified.
 Species of Papestra and Melanchra adjuncta are pure black, gray, and white without red-brown scales or the blue-white patch near the anal angle of the wing.
 They also have less yellowish hindwings.
 Dark specimens of Apamea amputatrix are also similar and have white scales in the reniform spot.
 Their ground color is dark brown rather than black, and as members of the tribe Apameini lack hairs on the eyes that are a feature of the Hadenini.